CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

 ```
 # Limitations of the current implementation

-1. Only 32 bit color depth is actually supported, the API provides methods to set a resolution with 24, 16, 8 and 4 bit but the low level Bochs driver has not yet implemented them.
+1. Only 32-bit color depth is actually supported.
+The API provides methods to set a resolution with 24, 16, 8 and 4 bit but the low level Bochs driver has not yet implemented them.
-If you use SVGAIICanvas, you can use 24 bit Color depth and if you use VGACanvas there are 3 modes: 320x200x8, 640x480x4 and 720x480x4.
+If you use SVGAIICanvas, you can use 24 bit Color depth, and if you use VGACanvas there are 3 modes: 320x200x8, 640x480x4 and 720x480x4.

 2. In addition, some other nice things could be implemented:
-    - Plugging System.Drawing functions for easier manipulation of colors
+    - Plugging System.Drawing functions for easier manipulation of colors.
+    - Plugging of System.Drawing functions for easier implementation of image conversion.

-3. CGS interacts badly with the uncaught exceptions and Kernel.Stop method: the screen will freeze without displaying any error message whatsoever.
+3. CGS interacts badly with uncaught exceptions and the Kernel.Stop method: the screen will freeze without displaying any error message whatsoever.
 You must use the Sys.Power.Shutdown() function to properly shut down your computer.

 # Old examples

-In the web there are a lot of tutorials explaining how to use graphics in Cosmos, but most of them are outdated.
+On the internet, there have been a lot of tutorials explaining how to use graphics in Cosmos, but most of them are outdated.
 Just remember that the new Mouse class is Sys.MouseManager and Pen has been replaced with Color.